This page contains directions for commonly used Microsoft office applications

 Your worksheet is too large to fit into your computer's memory.

 ITS markets CD-ROM disks that will allow you to install Microsoft Office programs on your home computer.
 The cost is $10 per disk to cover duplication costs.
 The number of CD-ROM disks required for an application determines the total cost of the software.
 The disks are currently available in the Media Services main office (TLC 123) between the hours of 8:00 a.m. and 5:00 p.m.
-Please note that ITS will only accept value on your StarCard as payment.
+Purchases can be made at lcc.edu/mall.
 When you receive your first set of disks you will be asked to read and sign an agreement form that outlines the program in more detail.
-See Agreement for Home Use of Microsoft Software and available software list .
-This list also outlines how many disks are required for installation of each program so you can determine what your total cost will be ($10 per CD) and have the value added to you StarCard ahead of time.
+See Agreement for Home Use of Microsoft Software and available software list..

 Can't find your question answered here?